 Note: The views expressed in this article are those of Mr. Schneider, and they may not reflect the views of Alt Film Guide.

 Salò o le 120 giornate di Sodoma / Salò, or the 120 Days of Sodom (1975).
-Dir.: Pier Paolo Pasolini.
-Scr.: Pier Paolo Pasolini and Sergio Citti; inspired by the Marquis de Sade’s book.
+Director: Pier Paolo Pasolini.
+Screenplay: Pier Paolo Pasolini and Sergio Citti; inspired by the Marquis de Sade’s book.
 Cast: Paolo Bonacelli, Giorgio Cataldi, Umberto Paolo Quintavalle, Aldo Valletti, Caterina Boratto, Elsa De Giorgi, Hélène Surgère, Sergio Fascetti, Bruno Musso, Antonio Orlando.